 Oath taken against child labour

-Staff members of Madurai Corporation took an oath ahead of World Day Against Child Labour at Arignar Anna Maligai, the Corporation headquarters, here on Friday.
+Collector S. Visakan presided over an oath taking event, ahead of World Day Against Child labour on June 12, here on Friday.

-They vowed not to engage children under the age of 14 in any kind of work as per the law.

-They also vowed to encourage children to seek education and to contribute towards making Tamil Nadu free of child labourers.
+The officials vowed to refrain from employing children under the age of 14 for any kind of manual labour.
+They vowed to encourage children to go to schools and contribute their part in making the State free from child labourers.

-Similar oath-taking ceremonies were held in all four zonal offices in the city.

 - Comments will be moderated by The Hindu editorial team.